 The morally superior man is said to be in awe of the decrees of Heaven (t'ien ming).
 This suggests that he has some reverence for the divine and the divine will; such a statement impies some knowledge of such is possible.
 The morally inferior man has no knowledge of the decrees of Heaven; it would seem that it is within the power of a human being to know the decrees of Heaven, so that those who do not are judged to be morally inferior.

 13. Analects 17.19

 Confucius proposes that he cease speaking and therefore cease being a teacher.
 When his disciples protest, it seems that he says that he should model himself on Heaven (t'ien), which does not speak.
 He seems to mean that Heaven (t'ien) regulates nature (the four seasons), but does so unobtrusively, so that no one but the sage perceives the indistinct Heaven behind the regularity of nature.
 To speak is to communicate directly and thereby to draw attention to oneself and away from what one is doing.
-By analogy, Heaven makes itself known by what it does, nit by what it communicates directly through speech.
-It is possible that Confucius assumes that Heaven is unknowable in itself and can only be understood by what it does.
+By analogy, Heaven makes itself known by what it does, not by what it communicates directly through speech.
+It is possible that Confucius assumes that Heaven is unknowable in itself and can only be understood by its effects.

 14. Analects 20.3

 Confucius says that a man has no way of becoming a superior man unless he understands the decrees of Heaven (t'ien ming).
 To be superior is to be connected somehow with the divine and to understand the ways of the divine.

 In these passages, the terms